NishadKhudabux/Potential-Customer-Prediction/README.md

 * **first_interaction_website** - Where interacting with the website rather than the app predict a greater likelyhood.
 * **profile_completed**  - Where profiles completed above the medium level suggest a predict a greater likelyhood.

-From testing five different models, the hyper tuned random forest model showed the highest efficacy with a recal rate of 85%.
+From testing five different models, the hyper tuned random forest model showed the highest efficacy with a recall rate of 85%.